RavenousLegs

 yaks grazing with Kang Yatse peak in backdrop - Markha Valley trek in Ladakh

-We walked ahead on the orange coloured terrain towards Nimaling falling for the vividness of the mountains again.
+We walked ahead on the orange-colored terrain, drawn to the vividness of the mountains again.

 on the way to Nimaling - Markha Valley trek in Ladakh